-- Audit fees include aggregate fees billed for professional services rendered by KPMG and Deloitte, respectively, for the audit of the Bank's annual financial statements and services that are normally provided in connection with statutory and regulatory filings or engagements. - Audit-related fees include aggregate fees billed for assurance and related services by KPMG and Deloitte, respectively, that are reasonably related to the performance of the audit or review of the Bank's financial statements and are not reported under the "Audit fees."
+- Audit fees include aggregate fees billed for professional services rendered by KPMG and Deloitte, respectively, for the audit of the Bank's annual financial statements and services that are normally provided in connection with statutory and regulatory filings or engagements.
+Audit-related fees include aggregate fees billed for assurance and related services by KPMG and Deloitte, respectively, that are reasonably related to the performance of the audit or review of the Bank's financial - Audit-related fees include aggregate fees billed for assurance and related services by KPMG and Deloitte, respectively, that are reasonably related to the performance of the audit or review of the Bank's financial statements and are not reported under the "Audit fees."
 These services are associated with funding programs as part of the normal course of business of the Bank.